hsemple/QGIS_Tutorials/source/spatial_data.rst

     * SSURGO Soils
     * Town/Range
     * Political Framework
-    * Digital Elevation Model

 3. If you encounter problems downloading from the Michigan CGI site, you can download layers for Wayne County, Michigan that I pre-assembled for this tutorial.
 The layers can be downloaded from my Github site or from Canvas.

-4. After downloading the zipped files to your desktop, follow these `instructions <https://docs.google.com/document/d/147gzsdNa_ftIsVoWLqeOlOy73D80mPx4/edit>`_ to upload the layers to ArcGIS Online.
+4. After downloading the zipped files to your local computer, follow these `instructions <https://docs.google.com/document/d/147gzsdNa_ftIsVoWLqeOlOy73D80mPx4/edit>`_ to upload the layers to ArcGIS Online.
 (Note: You can also upload to QGIS Cloud).
 This is an important skill to master as often we wish to share out datasets with colleagues or others who may not have access to GIS software.
 ArcGIS Online or QGIS Cloud allow users to view the map layers using their browsers.

-5. After uploading, save your web map in ArcGIS Online.
-Copy the URL and submit it as proof that you completed this section of the assignment.
+5. After uploading the shapefiles, save your web map in ArcGIS Online.
+Also, click on the Share button and share the web map with the public.
+Copy the URL of the web map and submit it as proof that you completed this section of the assignment.

 |

-Displaying Shapefiles and making a Multiple Layer Map
+Displaying Multiple Shapefiles in QGIS & Making a Map
 --------------------------------------------------------

-1. Return to the folder when you download the original files.
+1. Return to the folder where you download the original files.

 2. Unzip the layers to that folder, as shown below.